Help

 Jacques Gaultier (or Gauterius, Gouterus, Goutier, Gautier, Gautier d'Angleterre, also James Gwaltier) was a French Baroque lutenist and composer.
 He was not related to the composers and lutenists Denis Gaultier and Ennemond Gaultier.

 Not much is known about his early life.
 In 1617, he had to leave France due to a duel and he escaped to England.
 He enjoyed the patronage of George Villiers, the favourite of James I of England.
 In 1622, Gaultier met Dutch poet and composer Constantijn Huygens, with whom he engaged in an exchange of letters.
-From 1625, he was a musician at the English royal court under Charles I of England.
-He had to remain there at least until 1640 as he appears as an employee in the court records for that year.
-In 1627, he was convicted and imprisoned because of English royal family defamation.
+He joined the household of Prince Charles and went to Spain in 1623 with Charles and Buckingham during the "Spanish Match".

 Recent Best Sellers: Gaultier, J